-The first bacterial disease in this list is anthrax, a severe infection caused by the rod-shaped, Gram-positive bacterium Bacillus anthracis.
+The first bacterial disease in this list is anthrax, a severe infection caused by the rod-shaped, Gram-positive bacterium Bacillus anthracis (refer to all shapes of bacteria here).
 Anthrax comes in three forms: lung anthrax or pneumonia, skin anthrax, and intestinal anthrax.
 All of these forms when not treated immediately can result to death.

 - In most cases, the anthrax bacterium lives as spores and can be found in the soil.
 By staying in this form, the bacteria can live for a long period and become resistant to heat and radiation.

 - This bacterium is often used in bioterrorism.
 Terrorists release the spores of the bacteria in crowded and public spaces or sometimes send letters which contain the spores.